-DR. KEVIN MEYERS - 59 Former Senior Vice President of E&P for the Americas, ConocoPhillips
+Former Senior Vice President of E&P for the Americas, ConocoPhillips

 Dr. Meyers ran Exploration and Production in the Americas for ConocoPhillips, where he oversaw 6,000 employees and a \$6 billion annual capital program, and was responsible for reorganizing and driving business value in the Americas E&P portfolio.
-Dr. Meyers drove the reconfiguration of the company's upstream portfolio in North America, divesting \$6 billion of low growth, low margin assets and focusing capital into emerging unconventional plays.
-He spearheaded the company's development of the Eagle Ford and increased investment in both the Permian Basin, and the Bakken.
-Dr. Meyers has over 30 years of experience in exploration and production, both domestic and international.
-Based on this experience, Dr. Meyers will bring to the Hess Board decades of managing cost-efficient E&P operations in geographies directly relevant to Hess' focused E&P portfolio.
+Dr. Meyers drove the reconfiguration of the company's upstream portfolio in North America, divesting \$6 billion of low growth, low margin assets and focusing capital into emerging shale plays.
+He spearheaded the company's development of the Eagle Ford, moving it from exploration to a twelve-rig development program in under a year, and increased investment in both the Permian Basin and the Bakken.
+Dr. Meyers will bring to the Hess Board decades of managing cost-efficient E&P operations in geographies directly relevant to Hess' focused E&P portfolio.

-JAMES H. QUIGLEY - 61 Former Chief Executive Officer, Deloitte
+Former Chief Executive Officer, Deloitte